dknippers/ReverseStack/README.md

 The game already allows this operation manually if you move the Villager stack on top of the new card, this mod simply makes it more user friendly by making this happen whenever stacking on top is not possible.

-Note this never allows an illegal stack to be created, any stack created by a Reverse Stack is possible to create manually.
+Note this never allows an illegal stack to be created, any stack created by stacking to the bottom is possible to create manually.
-Basically, when dragging stack A on top of stack B a Reverse Stack in that situation is equivalent to stacking B on top of A.
+Basically, when dragging stack A on top of stack B a stack to bottom in that situation is equivalent to stacking B on top of A.